w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 * [Security](https://github.com/w3c/security-request/issues/81) discussed with SING, see also [summary](https://www.w3.org/2017/vc/WG/Meetings/Minutes/2025-02-06-vcwg#section1) on a VC Call
 * [A11y](https://github.com/w3c/a11y-request/issues/99), properly [approved](https://github.com/w3c/a11y-request/issues/99#issuecomment-2612618858).
 There is a minor issue on how to refer to the appropriate WCAG document, which is also an APA problem; if resolved after Rec, this can be taken care of as part of the Maintenance work.
 * [I18n](https://github.com/w3c/i18n-request/issues/255) partially [approved](https://github.com/w3c/i18n-request/issues/255#issuecomment-2544027079) but timed out since.

-All these reviews referred to the full set of documents, concentrating on the changes since the CR publication, except for JSON-Schema.
-However, the document has virtually not changed since CR: see [Pull Request History](https://github.com/w3c/vc-json-schema/pulls?q=is%3Apr+) which had only editorial changes in 2024 (the [Candidate Recommendation Snapshot](https://www.w3.org/TR/2023/CR-vc-json-schema-20231121/) is from November 2023).

 ## Other wide review